pinecone-io/nvidia-rag/README.md

 To fine-tune RAG performance, see [Best practices for common settings](./docs/accuracy_perf.md).

-To troubleshoot issues that arise when you work with the NVIDIA RAG Blueprint, see [Troubleshoot](docs/troubleshooting.md).
+To troubleshoot issues that arise when you work with the Pinecone Enterprise RAG Blueprint, see [Troubleshoot](docs/troubleshooting.md).

 > **⚠️ Important B200 Limitation Notice:**
 >